-Medina del Campo in Spain orders Gitanos to find a trade and master and to cease traveling with other Gitanos.
+Medina del Campo in Spain orders Roma to find a trade and master and to cease traveling.
 Punishment for failure to obey is 100 lashes and banishment.
 Repeat offences are punished by amputation of ears, 60 days in chains, and banishment.
 Third-time offenders become the slaves of those who capture them.